 Chinese New Year Parade in Vancouver

-The Chinese New Year Parade in Vancouver is February 18, 2018, starting at 11 am.
+The colorful Chinese New Year Parade in Vancouver takes place on Sunday, February 10, 2019, starting at 11 am.
 The 1.3-km long route starts at the Millennium Gate on Pender Street (between Shanghai Alley and Taylor Street), proceeds east along Pender Street, turns south onto Gore Street, turns west onto Keefer Street and then disperses on Keefer at Abbott.

-Like any big, downtown event, driving and parking will be extremely difficult.
+Like any big, downtown event, driving and parking will probably be extremely difficult.
 Buses and SkyTrain are the best options.
 Since so many streets will be blocked off, check Translink for alternate bus routes, or take the SkyTrain to Stadium-Chinatown Station.
+From there it's an easy walk to the start of the parade in Chinatown.

-After the parade, festivities in Chinatown continue with lion dances and the free Vancouver Chinatown Spring Festival-Cultural Fair at Sun Yat-sen Plaza (50 East Pender Street).
+After the parade, which takes around two and a half hours, festivities in Chinatown continue with lion dances and the family-friendly free Vancouver Chinatown Spring Festival-Cultural Fair at Sun Yat-Sen Plaza (50 East Pender Street).

 End the day at the Chinese New Year Banquet at Floata Seafood Restaurant.
 Tickets to the banquet start at $38 and include both dinner and live entertainment, lion dances, greetings by the fortune god and a variety show with singing, cultural dances and more.